 Getting to the city

-There are city buses that depart from the airport to the city centre as well as to Parnell Place Bus station and Kent Railway Station.
-There are also taxis and rental cars available at the airport, and it takes about 25 minutes to reach the city centre.
+There are city buses that depart from the airport to the city centre as well as to Parnell Place Bus Station, the main bus station for Cork city.
+There are also taxis and rental cars available at the airport, and it takes about 20 minutes to reach the city centre.

 Tel: +353 (0)21 431 3131.

-Car rental companies operating from the arrivals hall in the airport include Avis, Budget, Hertz, Europcar, Dooley Car Rentals, and Enterprise.
+Car rental companies operating from the airport include Avis, Budget, Hertz, Europcar, Dooley Car Rentals, and Enterprise.

 Flights to Cork Airport are available on Aer Lingus, Jet2.com, Ryanair and Wizz Air.